YaelYakobovich007/Shticell-SpreadSheets/lib/javafx-sdk-22.0.2/legal/javafx.media/glib.md

-  We protect your rights with a two-step method: (1) we copyright the library, and (2) we offer you this license, which gives you legal permission to copy, distribute and/or modify the library.
+  We protect your rights with a two-step method: (1) we copyright the library, and (2) we offer you this license, which gives you legal sort.permission to copy, distribute and/or modify the library.

   To protect each distributor, we want to make it very clear that there is no warranty for the free library.
 Also, if the library is